John James Clark: Biography

 In 1865, Clark married Mary Taylor Watmuff (1844–1871), who died at the age of 26 in 1871; The couple had one child in 1868, Edward James, known as EJ Clark.
 In 1870, they had moved into the East Melbourne home Clark had designed for them, which still stands.
 In 1889, when Edward was 21, Clark took him on a tour of Europe and America, mirroring that of the one he took in his own youth.
 He followed an artistic interest tutored by noted Colonial artist Louis Buvelot, who became a friend.

 In 1880, Clark set up private practice in central Melbourne.
 Between 1881 and 1896 Clark relocated several times between Victoria, New South Wales, Queensland and Western Australia in pursuit of commissions and employment.
 One of Clark's most notable achievements, during this time, was his appointment as Queensland Colonial Architect.
 Results of this work scattered across Australia.

 In 1896, Clark and his son formed a professional partnership that lasted until his death, and saw them complete works in Perth, Brisbane, Melbourne and Auckland, New Zealand.
-Clark died at his sons residence in St Kilda, Melbourne on 25 June 1915.
+Clark died at his son's residence in St Kilda, Melbourne on 25 June 1915.

-Clark is the subject of a biography, JJ Clark : architect of the Australian Renaissance by Andrew Dodd, published in 2012 by NewSouth books.